Nonvanishing of products in $v_2$-periodic families at the prime $3$: Nonvanishing results in the stable stems

 One can also leverage the fact that some classes in $\pi_\ast \j^2$ that do \textbf{not} lie in the Hurewicz image can be expressed as a Toda bracket containing only elements in the Hurewicz image.
 To clarify this point, let us first make a similar argument for $\tmf$, as it does not appear to be in the literature.
-The following is precisely the nonvanishing of the elements in (\ref{tmfnondetectioncor}).

 \begin{cor} For $0\leq e,f\leq 1$ with $e+f\leq 2$ and $0\leq s_e,t_f$, the elements in $\pi_\ast\Sph$

 all support $\al_1$-multiplication. \end{cor}